rl33-glitch/rock-paper-scissor/README.md

 - The user is presented with a name submit box so they can enter the name they want to use throughout the game.
 ![image](https://user-images.githubusercontent.com/67274642/163813206-49c86f37-0b57-46fc-8e14-76f68246d9ec.png)

--Once the user enters there name they are taken to the main **Classic** game mode page in which there name will be visible above there game score.
+- Once the user enters there name they are taken to the main **Classic** game mode page in which there name will be visible above there game score.

 ![image](https://user-images.githubusercontent.com/67274642/163819055-8c731f88-0d83-4ea4-afe6-4bb2ff69e3c6.png)

--The player and computer scores are seperated by a menu button which will give the user the option to pause,resume and restart the game in which case they will have to re-enter there name.
+- The player and computer scores are seperated by a menu button which will give the user the option to pause,resume and restart the game in which case they will have to re-enter there name.
 While also adding the options from the Home page.

 ![image](https://user-images.githubusercontent.com/67274642/163814718-70a85d01-407b-45e2-aea4-4e234384ad1f.png)